 We are a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
 Our most advanced clinical product candidate, losmapimod, is being developed for the potential treatment of FSHD.
 Our other clinical product candidate is FTX-6058, which is being developed for the potential treatment of certain hemoglobinopathies, including SCD.
-We initiated REACH, a randomized, double-blind, placebo-controlled, multi-national Phase 3 clinical trial of losmapimod in the second quarter of 2022 and plan to complete enrollment in the second half of 2023.
+We initiated REACH, a randomized, double-blind, placebo-controlled, multi-national Phase 3 clinical trial of losmapimod in the second quarter of 2022.
+Screening in REACH is currently closed and we expect to complete enrollment in the third quarter of 2023 and expect to report topline data in the fourth quarter of 2024.

 In January 2023, we announced interim data from our Phase 1b clinical trial of FTX-6058 in SCD.
 We have completed enrollment in the 6 mg and 2 mg dose cohorts, and we do not plan to enroll additional subjects in these cohorts.
 Although we commenced enrollment in the 12 mg dose cohort, on February 23, 2023, the FDA placed a full clinical hold on the IND for FTX-6058 for SCD.
 We have suspended enrollment and dosing in the Phase 1b trial of FTX-6058, withdrew our separate IND for FTX-6058 for beta thalassemia and are working diligently with FDA to resolve the hold as soon as possible.